senscience/nexus-delta/CONTRIBUTING.md

-# Contributing to the Blue Brain Nexus Platform
+# Contributing to the SENSCIENCE Nexus Platform

-We would love for you to contribute to the Blue Brain Nexus Platform and help make it even better than it is today!
+We would love for you to contribute to the Nexus Platform and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:
  - [Question or Problem?](#question)
  - [Issues and Bugs](#issue)